ennis/kyute/NOTES.md

 - like x_bow
 - data stored in `Model<T>`, which is `Rc<RefCell<T>>`, like state; passed to children via environment
 - `Model<T>` tracks changes for each piece, each piece holds pointers to dependent widgets

+# mounting

+Widget mounting should be done separately (`Widget::mount`)

+# Passing child widgets to containers

+Option 1: `impl Widget` -> must pass something that implements the interface

+`IntoWidget` should return WidgetPtr so that `WidgetPtr` can directly implement `IntoWidget`

+Option 2: a separate trait `impl IntoWidget -> WidgetPtr` for stuff that can be turned into a `WidgetPtr`.
+This means no wrapper widgets ()

+- Containers: they take something that can be turned into `WidgetPtr` (Rc<WidgetPod>)
+- Wrappers: they take `impl Widget`

+Tentative:

+- Widgets implement `Widget`, and `IntoWidgetPod`
+- Wrappers take impl Widget
+- Containers take impl IntoWidgetPod

+Alternative:

+- User creates the `WidgetPod`, gets a pointer, can type-erase it to pass it to containers (via impl Into<WidgetPtr>)

+Q: is there any benefit in separating the configuration of the widget from its instantiation in the tree? i.e. have something like xilem or flutter where widgets are pure description?

+# Arguments for splitting Widgets and Elements (like flutter)?

+* ~~The main argument is being able to create Widgets using struct initialization syntax instead of `new(...)` constructors.
+  This is because Widgets would have no persistent state, instead it would be stored in the Element returned by `Widget::build`.~~
+    * In fact, this is severely limited because we can't use `Default::default()` on anything with a generic parameter (which most modifier widgets have)
+    * We would need https://github.com/rust-lang/rust/issues/86555 , which is nowhere near stabilized
+* ~~We wouldn't need the "first update" call to mount the widget and set the parent and environment.
+This would be done in `Widget::build(self, &mut Element) -> ElementPtr`, with the parent `element` containing all the necessary context for building the child element.~~
+    * We still need to do that in two steps to establish the parent-child relationship
+* Also, custom widget types would be easier.
+No need to implement the complex element interface, just implement the `Widget::build()` method and delegate to other concrete widgets here.
+    * currently you would do that by calling a function, it's simpler, although there's a discrepancy between built-in widgets and user compositions
+    * dubious

+But also issues:

+* struct initialization syntax is meh for stuff with generics (e.g. many event handlers) -> can't use `Default::default()` when the closure param type is ambiguous.
+This may be an issue for things with many closures.
+* Each widget now builds its own ElementPtr, so we have more Rcs flying around

+Not certain this is worth the hassle of having two separate trees (although struct initialization syntax for widgets is sexy).

+# Remove widget wrappers?

+They modify layout and hit-test behaviors of a "child" widget, but from the POV of the framework both wrapper and child are the same widget (same WidgetPod).

+Main reason for existence: composing layout modifiers (padding, alignment, etc.) without allocating too many nodes for the UI tree
+(i.e. reduce overhead of allocating WidgetPods).

+Reasons to remove:

+- harder to reason about: it splits widget impls in two categories:
+    - wrappers that should forward `event` and `update` to a child widget
+    - non-wrappers that should do nothing
+- harder to introspect: a tool to inspect the WidgetPod tree wouldn't see them
+- confusing/inconsistent hit-test behavior: e.g. padding hit-tests the child rectangle, not its own rect returned by layout(), whereas `DecoratedBox` hit-tests the returned rectangle including decorations

+They tend to make things more complicated (they wrap another `Widget` impl)

+# Issue: consistent syntax to define widgets

+The `ProxyWidget` trait solution requires "type-alias impl trait" (TAIT) which is not stable.
+Otherwise, need to spell out the full type of the widget in the proxy struct, or wrap in WidgetPtr.